CosmosOS/Cosmos/Docs/articles/Kernel/Network.md

 # Network

 In this article we will discuss about Networking on Cosmos, how to use the Network Stack, send and received packets.
 For now, available protocols are **ARP**, **IPv4**, **UDP**, **ICMP**, **DHCP** and **DNS** but the team is also working on TCP.
+Note that Cosmos devkit must be installed for this article.

-All protocols here don't necessary support every feature described by their RFC and may have some bugs or architecture issues, if you find something abnormal please [submit an issue](http://https://github.com/CosmosOS/Cosmos/issues/new/choose "repository") on our repository.
+All protocols here don't necessary support every feature described by their RFC and may have some bugs or architecture issues, if you find bugs or something abnormal please [submit an issue](http://https://github.com/CosmosOS/Cosmos/issues/new/choose "repository") on our repository.

 Each protocol has a Client class which can be used to receive and send data.
 If a Receive() method is blocking, the method will timeout after 5 seconds or use the value optionally set by parameter.
 Please note that all finished connections should be closed using Close().